Common questions about the methodology, data, and what the score means.

 It is probably not for casual retail investors looking for a stock-picking signal.
 The tool is most useful when you already have a view on a company and want to know if the language is confirming or contradicting it.

 Annual 10-Ks are where we started — they are the most comprehensive, most consistent, and most comparable documents in the corpus.
 Every US public company files one, on the same schedule, with the same required sections.
-That consistency is what makes cross-sectional peer normalization work reliably.
+That consistency is what makes corpus-wide normalization work reliably.

-10-Q quarterly filings and 8-K material events (CEO departures, going concern disclosures, covenant violations) are next on the roadmap.
-10-Qs are particularly valuable because they shift the signal from annual to quarterly cadence — Q1 10-Qs are filing right now.
+8-K material events (CEO departures, going concern disclosures, covenant violations) are next on the roadmap.
 Earnings call transcripts are also planned: management tone on calls often shifts one or two quarters before the 10-K language changes.

-FilingDrift is a small independent product operated by Latent Systems SAS, a French software company.
+FilingDrift is an independent product operated by Latent Systems SAS, a French software company.
 We are not a hedge fund, not a financial advisory firm, and not affiliated with any broker-dealer.

 Have a question that's not here?
 Email us at hello@filingdrift.com.